xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 Chanends are a hardware resource which allow threads (possibly running on different tiles) to communicate over channels.
 The mic array unit requires 4 chanends.
 Two are used for communication between the PDM rx service and the decimation thread.
-Two more are needed for transfering completed frames from the mic array unit to other application components.
+Two more are needed for transferring completed frames from the mic array unit to other application components.

 Threads